The challenges I see today

 - Capture proof of value so that QBRs, renewals, and expansions are grounded in hard numbers, not vague sentiment

-In other words: I connect your product marketing with your revenue story, so everyone from SDRs to C-level champions is talking about value the same way.
+In other words: I help you connect your product marketing with your revenue story, so everyone from SDRs to C-level champions is talking about value the same way.

 How I think about value